-No one wants to be diagnosed with prostate cancer.
-But as cancer diagnoses go, prostate cancer is often a less-serious one.
+As cancer diagnoses go, prostate cancer is often a less serious one.
 Prostate cancer is frequently slow-growing and slow to spread.
 For many men, prostate cancer is less serious than their other medical conditions.

 For these reasons, and possibly because of earlier detection of low-grade prostate cancers, prostate cancer has one of the highest survival rates of any type of cancer.
 WebMD takes a look at prostate cancer survival rates and what they mean to you.